oxo-crab/Writeup/DUCTF25/rw/rw_wp.md

 and write something at `obj+16`

 I was stuck here for a very long time, since i was trying ropping and using syscalls, unable to pivot the stack.
-Having no leak for system i couldnt call system directly from there, i tried fuzzing huge indexes to get leaks like those
+Having no leak for system from libc, i couldnt call system directly from there, i tried fuzzing huge indexes to get leaks like those

 Then i realized the python binary might have plts which resolve the addresses, thanks to gpt :')